-- 1 No abstention: Federated Hermes aims to vote either in favour or against a resolution and only to abstain in exceptional circumstances such as where our vote is conflicted, a resolution is to be withdrawn, or there is insufficient information upon which to base a decision. - 2 Support for management: Federated Hermes seeks to be supportive of boards and to vote in favour of proposals unless there is a good reason not to do so in accordance with its voting policies, global or regional governance standards or otherwise to protect long-term shareholder interests. - 3 Consistency of voting: To provide companies with clear guidance of our expectations, Federated Hermes seeks to take a consistent position on issues and reflect this in our voting, in accordance with our stated policies and guidelines.
-However, recognising the limitations of any policy to anticipate all potential scenarios, Federated Hermes reserves the right to use our discretion when voting and to vote in line with the outcome which Federated Hermes believes will best serve our clients' long-term interests, taking into account market and company-specific circumstances and our engagement with companies, where relevant. - 4 Engagement: For a defined set of high priority companies (watchlist companies) we will endeavor to engage prior to voting against a resolution if there is a reasonable prospect that this will either generate further information to enable a better quality of voting decision or to change the approach taken by the company.
-We will also seek to inform such companies of any votes against management, together with the reasons why.
-For nonwatchlist companies, we will inform companies on a best efforts basis.
+- Fiduciary duties: FHL votes in line with our view of what will best support long-term value creation at each relevant company and in accordance with our and our clients' fiduciary duties on behalf of their beneficiaries. - 2 No abstention: FHL aims to vote either in favour or against a resolution and only to abstain in exceptional circumstances such as where our vote is conflicted, a resolution is to be withdrawn, or there is insufficient information upon which to base a decision. - 3 Support for management: FHL seeks to be supportive of boards and to vote in favour of proposals unless there is a good reason not to do so in accordance with its voting policies, global or regional governance standards or otherwise to protect long-term shareholder interests. - 4 Consistency of voting: To provide companies with clear guidance of our expectations, FHL seeks to take a consistent position on issues and reflect this in our voting, in accordance with our stated policies and guidelines.
+However, recognising the limitations of any policy to anticipate all potential scenarios, FHL reserves the right to use our discretion when voting and to vote in line with the outcome which FHL believes will best serve our clients' long-term interests, taking into account market and company-specific circumstances and our engagement with companies, where relevant.

+5 Engagement: For a defined set of high priority companies (watchlist companies) we will endeavour to engage prior to voting against a resolution if there is a reasonable prospect that this will generate further information to enable a better quality of voting decision.